telerik/ajax-docs/controls/panelbar/overview/overview.md

 **Telerik RadPanelBar for ASP.NET Ajax** is a flexible navigation component for use in ASP.NET applications.
-The panel bar can act as a vertical menu, or, by using templates, it can act as an entry form or tool bar.
+The Accordion UI component can act as a vertical menu, or, by using templates, it can act as an entry form or tool bar.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-overview.html %}